QiruiZhang/TestSetup-openFASOC-Sky130TempSensor/README.md

 Fig. 2.
 Bottom view of the daughter board

 ### 2.2 **FT232H USB-to-GPIO Bridge**
 Three [FT232H USB-to-GPIO bridge boards](https://www.adafruit.com/product/2264#description) from AdaFruit are needed in this setup for controlling the chip.
 Please purchase them online from Adafruit.
-After getting the boards, follow this [page](https://learn.adafruit.com/circuitpython-on-any-computer-with-ft232h/windows) to install driver for the boards using Zadig.
+After getting the boards, follow this [page](https://learn.adafruit.com/circuitpython-on-any-computer-with-ft232h/windows) to install driver for the boards using Zadig on the host computer.
 Note: you only need to follow the "Plug in FT232H & Fix Driver with Zadig" part on this page, as we do not use the boards in the same way as they suggest.

-After the driver is installed, open an Anaconda prompt, install pyftdi and pyusb libraries:
+After the driver is installed, open an Anaconda prompt on the host computer, install pyftdi and pyusb libraries:
 ```
     pip install pyftdi
     pip install pyusb